 There are a few more options below the scroll that aren’t picked up in this image.

-Let’s say you use the Placement breakdown (admittedly my favorite).
+Let’s say you use the A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More breakdown (admittedly my favorite).
 When you break down by placement, separate rows will be added to your reporting for each placement that received delivery.
 This helps advertisers understand, for example, how your advertising performed on Desktop Newsfeed, Facebook Stories, Instagram News Feed, and all the rest.

 Whether it’s placement, country, age, gender, or something else, this can be incredibly enlightening.